roscoe83/roscoe83/README.md

 # Hi, I'm Roscoe 👋

-I'm a software engineer who enjoys building reliable systems, solving difficult technical problems, and shipping products that people actually use.
+I'm a software engineer focused on building practical systems that hold up in real use.

-Over the past decade, I've worked across backend services, web applications, cloud infrastructure, and modern frontend development.
-Most of my day-to-day work involves Python, C#/.NET, TypeScript, React, and AWS.
+My work sits mostly around backend engineering, AI integrations, web applications, automation, and game-related systems.
+I’ve spent years building APIs, dashboards, internal tools, SaaS features, cloud workflows, and interactive prototypes using Python, C#/.NET, TypeScript, React, AWS, Unity, and Unreal Engine.

+I like working on products where the moving parts need to connect cleanly: data, APIs, AI features, frontend screens, databases, background jobs, and user workflows.
+I care more about building something stable and maintainable than shipping a quick demo that becomes difficult to extend later.

-## Technologies I Work With
+## What I Work On

+* AI-powered web apps and internal tools
+* Backend APIs, services, and workflow systems
+* SaaS dashboards, admin panels, and business applications
+* Automation tools for reporting, operations, and team workflows
+* OpenAI, LLM, chatbot, and agent-style integrations
+* Unity gameplay systems, multiplayer flows, and backend-connected features
+* Unreal Engine prototypes using C++, Blueprints, HUDs, combat logic, and interaction systems

+## Tech Stack

 **Languages**